-The Board has put in place a Code of Conduct Policy and Procedures to assist and guide the Group Directors and employees to better understand the general principles relating to conflicts of interest and in identifying, disclosing and managing conflict of interest situations.
-The Code of Conduct Policy and Procedures further serve to emphasise the Group's commitment to ethics and compliance with the law, for the protection of the Company's interest and the promotion of transparency for the benefit of shareholders and ensures proper accountability within the Group.
+The Board has put in place a Code of Conduct Policy and Procedures to assist and guide the Group Directors and employees to better understand the general principles relating to financial and non-financial conflicts of interest and in identifying, disclosing and managing conflict of interest situations.
+The Code of Conduct Policy and Procedures further serves to emphasise the Group's commitment to ethics and compliance with the law, including but not limited to fair competition and modern slavery, for the protection of the Company's interest and the promotion of transparency for the benefit of shareholders and ensures proper accountability within the Group.

-The Board has also adopted an Anti-Bribery & Corruption Policy detailing the Group's policy and procedures with respect to the conduct of the Group's business and operations in an ethical, honest, fair and professional manner.
-The Anti-Bribery & Corruption Policy applies to all Directors, officers, employees and contract workers (including crew) and, where necessary and appropriate, outside parties acting on behalf of the Group, including but not limited to consultants, representatives, agents and intermediaries engaged by the Group.
-A Gift & Hospitality Policy has been put in place to set out the Group's specific thresholds in relation to appropriate and acceptable gifts and hospitality to offer to or receive from clients, vendors and other relevant third parties.
+The Board has also adopted an Anti-Bribery and Corruption Policy detailing the Group's policy and procedures with respect to the conduct of the Group's business and operations in an ethical, honest, fair and professional manner.
+The Anti-Bribery and Corruption Policy applies to all Directors, officers, employees and contract workers (including crew) and, where necessary and appropriate, outside parties acting on behalf of the Group, including but not limited to consultants, representatives, agents and intermediaries engaged by the Group.
+A Gift and Hospitality Policy has been put in place to set out the Group's specific thresholds in relation to appropriate and acceptable gifts and hospitality to offer to or receive from clients, vendors and other relevant third parties.

-The Company has an orientation programme for newly appointed Directors where the Director would be briefed on the Group's industry, business operations, governance practices and expected duties of a director of a listed company.
+The Company has an orientation programme for newly appointed Directors where the Director will be briefed on the Group's industry, business operations, governance practices and expected duties of a director of a listed company.
 Newly appointed Directors will receive an induction pack containing the Company's latest annual report, information and documents relating to roles and responsibilities of a director, relevant Company's policies and procedures and regulatory guidelines relevant to the Group as well as a board meeting calendar for the relevant year.
-If a newly appointed Director does not have any prior experience as a director of a listed company, the Company will arrange for such first-time Director to attend the Mandatory Training in accordance to Rule 210(5)(a) of the Listing Manual, at the expense of the Company, conducted by the Singapore Institute of Directors in order for the first-time Director to familiarise himself/herself with the roles and responsibilities of a director of public listed company in Singapore.
-No new Director was appointed in FY2021.
+If a newly appointed Director does not have any prior experience as a director of a listed company, the Company will arrange for such first-time Director to attend the Mandatory

+Training in accordance to Rule 210(5)(a) of the Listing Manual, at the expense of the Company, conducted by the Singapore Institute of Directors in order for the first-time Director to familiarise himself/herself with the roles and responsibilities of a director of public listed company in Singapore.
+No new Director was appointed in FY2022.